How to use Confluence for documentation: 6 steps to success

 Step 6: Seek out user feedback

-Any UX designer knows that a good website is one that users want to interact and engage with, and your documentation should be no different.
+Any UX designer knows that a good website is one that users want to interact with and engage with, and your documentation should be no different.
 It’s important to give users the chance to share their feedback.

 ⎯⎯